What kind of grow light do I need for succulents?

 Does your grow lamp have a hood?
 Hoods reflect light down towards your plant, but they also reflect heat.
 When using a hood, give your plants a few extra inches of space so that you don’t scorch them.

 If you wanna get a little crazy, you can direct a plant’s growth with light!
-In addition to pruning, this technique is used with bonsai plants to get that unique look!
 To try it, put your plant in a dark room with light coming from only one direction.

 Did we miss anything?
 Do you have other questions?
 Ask below!